zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 - Chat Completions (with history)
 - Chat Completions (without history)

+You can use the GenAI Commons toolbox actions to [create the required Request](/appstore/modules/genai/commons/#text-files-request) and [handle the Response](/appstore/modules/genai/commons/#text-files-response) for you use case.

 The internal chat completion logic within the OpenAI connector supports `JSON mode`, [function calling](#chatcompletions-functioncalling), and [vision](#chatcompletions-vision).
 Make sure to check the actual compatibility of the available models with these functionalities, as this changes over time.
 We will list any specific OpenAI microflow actions from the toolbox below.

 #### JSON mode {#json-mode}